If you don't get an offer from the uni you had your heart set on, here are some alternative options you can start researching now.

 Cons

 When can you do this?
-As soon as you've received decisions from all the universities you applied to.
+You can choose your firm option as soon as you've received decisions from all the universities you applied to.
 If you're not feeling confident while you're waiting for these to come back, read below for more options.

 For example – if you only applied to competitive courses, you could increase your chances of an offer by looking at some broader alternatives.